 Industrial action is dealt with by the FW Act (ch 3 pt 3–3).
 The FW Act prescribes requirements for industrial action to be protected industrial action.
 Those requirements include the holding of a protected action ballot to determine whether employees wish to engage in particular protected industrial action for the proposed workplace agreement.
 No action lies against a party taking protected industrial action unless the action involves personal injury or wilful and reckless damage to property (s 415).

 In certain circumstances, the FWC can suspend or terminate protected industrial action.
-An application to terminate industrial action can be made on several grounds, including that the industrial action is causing significant economic harm to a third party (s 426) or is causing significant damage to the Australian economy or an important part of it (s 424(1)(d)).
+An application to terminate industrial action can be made on several grounds, including that the industrial action is causing significant economic harm to a third party (s 426) or is causing significant damage to the Australian economy (s 424(1)(d)).

 Industrial action that does not meet the requirements of part 3–3 of the FW Act is not protected and is unlawful.
 In those circumstances, the FWC has the power to order that industrial action ceases (s 418).
 Also, those who participate in such action may be subject to civil liability, including damages and injunctions.